 Where is child support calculated from?

 You probably know that the way that Texas calculates child support is based on a percentage formula.
-Beginning with 20% for one child and going all the way up to 40% for five or more children your monthly net resources are tapped to pay whatever level of support is necessary for you and your family based on the number of children you are responsible for.
+Beginning with 20% for one child and going all the way up to 40% for five or more children, your monthly net resources are tapped to pay whatever level of support is necessary for you and your family based on the number of children you are responsible for.

 What percentage will be applied to my monthly net resources for child support purposes?

 It took us a little bit to get there, but we now have the amount of monthly net resources that will be considered for your payment of child support.
-The next step in the process for you will be to take the appropriate percentage and multiply that by your monthly net resources to get your monthly child support obligation.
+The next step in the process will be to take the appropriate percentage and multiply that by your monthly net resources to get your monthly child support obligation.